Financial planning tools and services to put you on the path to the future you want

 Get to know the people behind the company and the mission behind the work

 William Sharpe is a Nobel Prize-winning economist and professor of finance, emeritus, at Stanford University’s Graduate School of Business.
-His Nobel was awarded for developing the Capital Asset Pricing Model (CAPM).
+His Nobel was awarded for developing the Capital Asset Pricing Model (CAPM, a mathematical model for predicting investment risk).
 He is also well known for the Sharpe Ratio, a number designed to summarize the desirability of an overall investment strategy.
 He has also done extensive work on retirement income strategies and developed the lockbox strategy for retirement.

 Huh?
 Don’t worry, we’ll explain it all below.